 But worry not—we've got your back!
-We're excited to feature an expert in the field of email and account security who can offer guidance on how to protect yourself online.
-Join us on Friday, December 6th at 3pm EST / 12pm PST as our very own @stephenmartin will be answering your questions and addressing concerns about keeping your information safe.
-With over nine years of experience at an email company prior to joining the team at Square, he's able to offer resources and insight so you can go forth with confidence. 📧🔒💳
+We featured an expert in the field of email and account security, @stephenmartin, who offered guidance on how to protect yourself online.
+With over nine years of experience at an email company prior to joining the team at Square, he offered resources and insight so you can go forth with confidence. 📧🔒💳

 Here are some example questions: